greenplum-db/gpdb/gpdb-doc/markdown/security-guide/topics/preface.md

----
-title: Greenplum Database Security Configuration Guide
+# Greenplum Database Security Configuration Guide
----

 This guide describes how to secure a Greenplum Database system.
 The guide assumes knowledge of Linux/UNIX system administration and database management systems.
 Familiarity with structured query language \(SQL\) is helpful.